dominicgs/BeagleDancer/devicetree/README.md

 Once rebooted, run the following as root:
  $ echo "cape-beagledancer " > /sys/devices/bone_capemgr.9/slots

 You should now see "spidev1.0" in /dev.
+This has been tested on debian but the process should be similar for other distributions.